davidsonpriya/Microbit-Tutorials/_locales/en-GB/disco-led.md

 ```
 ## Setting the colour mode for the LED strip
 We are setting the ``||strip||`` to ``||NeoPixelMode.RGB mode||`` with GRB format (Green, Red, Blue)
+<br> You may not need to change it.
 ```blocks
 let strip = neopixel.create(DigitalPin.P1, 7, NeoPixelMode.RGB)
 ```